Quality & Accreditation at Bristol Genetics Laboratory

 External Quality Assessment

-The Laboratory is also a full participant in appropriate External Quality Assessment (EQA) Schemes (GenQA/EMQN/UKNEQAS LI/ UKNEQAS Blood Coagulation/EuroMRD).
+The Laboratory participates in appropriate External Quality Assessment (EQA) Schemes (GenQA/EMQN/UKNEQAS LI/ UKNEQAS Blood Coagulation/EuroMRD).
 BGL uses EQA scheme providers accredited to ISO17043 where available.
 Where a scheme is not available, BGL will ensure appropriate alternative proficiency testing arrangements are in place.

 If it is necessary to refer a sample to another laboratory for testing every effort is made to use an ISO15189:2012 accredited centre.